Bristol, Connecticut: Government

 The city is governed under a Mayor-council form of government.
 Both the mayor and councilpersons are elected every two years.
 The city's Treasurer, Board of Assessment Appeals, and Board of Education are also elected every two years.
-Jeff Caggiano (R) was elected as mayor on November 2, 2021.
-Ellen Zoppo-Sassu (D), first elected in the 2017 municipal election and was re-elected in 2019.
-The last municipal election was held on November 2, 2021.
+Democrat and former Bristol mayor Ellen Zoppo-Sassu won the mayoral race by less than 200 votes Tuesday, November 4, ousting Republican Mayor Jeff Caggiano from office.

 The City Council is made up of six members, elected every two years from three two member districts.
 As of the 2021 municipal elections, the members of the city council are: